MASS: Motion-Aware Spatial-Temporal Grounding for Physics Reasoning and Comprehension in Vision-Language Models: : Model-Agnostic Approach

 After encoding visual features across different modules, the key challenge lies in integrating heterogeneous spatial–motion outputs into the VLM pipeline without disrupting its native architecture.
 Prior work~\cite{wu2024autohallusion, li2025videohallu} shows that LLM backbones better comprehend abstract, factual, and physics-related concepts when such information is expressed in the language space rather than as raw visual features.

 Motivated by this, we fuse visual cues through natural-language representations aligned with the tokenized questions.
 We compute these features because VLMs cannot reliably infer fine-grained spatial layouts or motion dynamics from compressed visual embeddings; providing explicit, structured cues supplies the physical information needed for stable and interpretable reasoning.
 Our visual-feature serialization converts spatial–motion signals into structured motion-trajectory sequences for each entity, including 3D start/end positions, motion vectors, bounding boxes within each video sub-segment, and associated temporal indices.
-These attributes are expressed through predefined natural-language templates, enabling the VLM to access precise spatial–temporal information in the modality it handles most effectively.
-We provide the visual feature representation template incorporated into the question–answering format used for VLM training in Appendix~\ref{app:qa_template}.
+These attributes are expressed through predefined natural-language templates (detailed in the supplementary material), enabling the VLM to access precise spatial–temporal information in the modality it handles most effectively.